meilisearch/gatsby-plugin-meilisearch/README.md

 With your running Gatsby app you should have access to the following URLs:

-- `http://localhost:8000/` where your website runs
+- `http://localhost:8000/` URL of your web app.
-- `http://localhost:8000/___graphql` where you can discover and build graphQL queries
+- `http://localhost:8000/___graphql`: URL to the GrapQL API where you can build graphQL queries on the playground and request them.

 If you don't have a Gatsby app yet, you can follow [this step-by-step tutorial from Gastby](https://www.gatsbyjs.com/docs/tutorial) in order to create one.

 ## 🎬 Getting started

-Now that you have a running Gatsby app with `gatsby-plugin-meilisearch` installed and a running MeiliSearch instance, we can go to the next step and add the plugin's options inside your `gatsby-config.js` configuration file.
+Now you should have a running Gatsby app with `gatsby-plugin-meilisearch` installed and a running MeiliSearch instance.

+Let's configure our plugin to make it work!

+All the plugin configuration happens inside your `gatsby-config.js` configuration file that should be at the root of your Gatsby project.

 ### ⚙️ Configure your plugin options

 #### 🔑 Add your MeiliSearch credentials

-First, you should add your MeiliSearch instance credentials:
+First, you should add your MeiliSearch instance credentials!

 ```node
 plugins: [